A mechanic opened a restaurant. On his days off, he fixes junk cars and gives them to people in need.

 She needed a car to help with child care for her two granddaughters, who are 12 and 6 and rely on her to pick them up from school every day and drive them to dance rehearsal.

-“This car meant everything to me,” said Lee about her refurbished Oldsmobile.
+“This car meant everything to me,” Lee said about her refurbished Oldsmobile.
 “It was so needed.”

 The idea to fix and donate old vehicles came spontaneously to Middleton in early 2020, after he hosted a food drive and several local families showed up with no transportation.
 They walked more than four miles to get a hot meal.

 In a Facebook post, he made a call out to the local community in search of junk cars.
-He later pledged to trade slabs of his specialty, barbequed ribs, in exchange for broken-down vehicles.
+He later pledged to trade slabs of his specialty, barbecued ribs, in exchange for broken-down vehicles.

 Since transportation is a big issue in the area, he said, in many cases, cars are the only reliable way to get to work, shopping centers and doctors’ appointments.

-“There’s no public transportation in the area whatsoever,” explained Middleton, who lives in McClellanville, a small fishing town on the Atlantic coast with a population of about 600 people.
+“There’s no public transportation in the area whatsoever,” said Middleton, who lives in McClellanville, a small fishing town on the Atlantic coast with a population of about 600.
 “We don’t have taxis and Ubers.
 Without a car, people don’t have a way to get around.”

-So, Middleton — who co-owns Middleton & Maker Village BBQ, a restaurant in the neighboring town of Awendaw, S.C. — decided to put his auto mechanic skills to use the two days a week he’s not at the restaurant.
+So, Middleton — who co-owns Middleton & Maker Village BBQ, a restaurant in the neighboring town of Awendaw, S.C. — decided to put his auto mechanic skills to use the two days a week he isn’t at the restaurant.

 So far, nearly 100 vehicles have been donated for him to fix up.